 1. Obey the Rules

 2. Riders may commence their ride from the starting point consistent with the .gpx race route at any time on or after 6.00am on 1 September each year.
 There is no finish time cut-off.
 Riders registering for single or more race legs will have start times that are designed to mesh with approximate ride arrival times of the leading rider[s] contesting the full Terra Australis race route.

 3. Riders must start and finish with the same bike [unless there has been catastrophic failure] and equipment required to complete and survive the weather conditions along the route.
 Adding or subtracting critical equipment as circumstances dictate will require riders to self relegate and declare their relegation as a competitive entrant.

 4. Participating riders must ride solo, self-supported, self-timed.
 The course will be observed as one stage, and the clock runs non-stop.
 There are no required checkpoints or designated rest periods on course.

-5. All riders must carry and have operating a SPOT gps tracker or similar device throughout the duration of their ride.
+5. All riders must carry and have operating a gps tracking device throughout the duration of their ride.
 The event and all riders will be registered with a web based tracking program.
-A race tracking fee of $150 is payable at the time of rider registration by all riders wether entering for the full Terra Australis event or one or more legs of Terra Australis.
+A race tracking fee of $100 is payable at the time of rider registration by all riders.
 Once a rider is deemed to have abandoned the race their ride ID marker will remain fixed at the last active point along the race route prior to them abandoning or scratching from the race.

 6. To complete the Route, a rider may resupply food/equipment, rent a room, launder clothing, or service their bike at commercial providers along the way.
 The intent is to ride unsupported between towns, and function self-supported when in towns.
 Any services utilised must be commercially available to all riders and not prearranged before the commencement of the ride.
 No private resupply, no private lodging, no outside support from the general public, family or other riders.